emillal/PR_with_image_processing/README.md

 ## Schematic

-Below given is the post implementation schematic.<br />
+Below given is the post implementation schematic.It has been done of 3 Partial reconfigurations.<br />

 ![Post_Imp_schematic](https://github.com/mrdunker/PR_with_image_processing/assets/38190245/5c5a2e99-736e-4e80-be11-be7d4d3dc3f5)